 Too many passengers and baggage can cause your vehicle’s engine to overwork.
 Check your car’s manual for maximum weight limit and stick to it.

 Is the traffic too much to bear?
-Is the driver of the car nest to you proving to be a pest?
-Stay calm.
+Is the driver of the car next to you proving to be a pest?
+Yet, stay calm.
 Listen to your favorite music.
 A hot temperament won’t get you anywhere.

 Ahh, children and pets.
 We love them, yes, but they can be quite a handful while traveling.
-Check them from time to time to make sure nobody’s sticking their arms or head out the window or removing their seat belt.
-Ensure they have enough food and water too.
+Therefore check them from time to time to make sure nobody’s sticking their arms or head out the window or removing their seat belt.
+Moreover, ensure they have enough food and water too.

 Millions of accidents have happened because of the driver being distracted by a cellphone.
-If you need to answer an important call or text, move your vehicle to the road’s shoulder and stop driving.
+Therefore, if you need to answer an important call or text, move your vehicle to the road’s shoulder and stop driving.

 This is especially true if you’ll be traveling on Thanksgiving Day to a different state or country.
 As they say, when in Rome, do as the Romans do.
-Follow all road signs and heed signals.
+Therefore, follow all road signs and heed signals.
 As much as possible, do not overtake.
-And in case you’re apprehended by the local authorities, cooperate.
+So if you’re apprehended by the local authorities, cooperate.

 These are just some tips you can use if you’re planning on traveling on Thanksgiving Day.
 Now if you want your vehicle to be as squeaky clean and fresh-smelling, Thanksgiving or not, schedule an appointment with us.